Evilpaul/seedkey/README.md

 # seedkey
 Seed/Key DLL for Vector tools (CANoe, etc.), C++/CLI wrapper and C# test program

+This project requires the full Visual Studio IDE due to the complex project interactions.

 ## Customisation instructions:
 - Rename the solution file to match your project name, this will update the output names for seed/key and wrapper DLLs